1. Campaigning pains

 Looking back at the 2009 edition of the festival formerly known as the Sheffield International Documentary Film Festival (these days abridged for the Twitter age), it’s hard not to want to start by dispensing with the contretemps at its most over-subscribed panel session.
 Lighting on one of the year’s big documentary trends – the rise in advocacy-driven, ‘social justice’ documentaries (think The Age of Stupid), often ‘filmanthropically’ supported by campaigning charities (The Vanishing of the Bees by the Co-operative, The Cove by the Oceanic Preservation Society, The End of the Line by a host of NGOs from Greenpeace on down – the festival convened a panel to debate the subject ‘Campaigning Documentaries: The Thin Line Between Passion and Propaganda’.
 And to light the touch-paper, it invited Moral Maze contrarian Claire Fox as arbiter.

 Question: is it worse for an oil company than a charity to fund a film?
-“If Dr. Goebbels were to turn up with a huge sack of money he’d have documentary filmmakers queueing up,” argued BBC Storyville’s Nick Fraser, cautioning us that “some money is better than other money.”
-(Goebbels did of course have documentary filmmakers queueing up; and there are plenty of denialists of everything from climate change to the HIV-AIDS link who have broadcasters and film festivals today feeding from their hand.
+“If Dr. Goebbels were to turn up with a huge sack of money he’d have documentary filmmakers queuing up,” argued BBC Storyville’s Nick Fraser, cautioning us that “some money is better than other money.”
+(Goebbels did of course have documentary filmmakers queuing up; and there are plenty of denialists of everything from climate change to the HIV-AIDS link who have broadcasters and film festivals today feeding from their hand.
 The real question is whether or not the money is compromising editorial independence, or the art.
 Some filmmakers have made great works with oil-company backing.)

 The idea of partnering charities and documentary filmmakers has lately been championed by the Channel 4 Britdoc Foundation, with its Goodfilm.org dating site and Good Pitch funding forums.
 The foundation’s chief executive Jess Search found herself in one corner of the panel, as it were.
 Working with charities, she argued, Britdoc and its filmmakers had been on a learning curve they’d never have experienced if they’d been funded by broadcast television.
 Charities were less jaded than TV people; they could bring films to new audiences, use them in different ways and give them a longer life-span.
 And they understood impact and change.
 Don’t all documentary filmmakers want to make a difference?